erickjsanz/Cloud-Honeypot/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I constructed a mini honeynet within the Azure platform to capture and analyze security logs from various sources.
+These logs were then consolidated within a Log Analytics workspace.
+Microsoft Sentinel was utilized to leverage these logs, enabling the development of attack maps, creation of alert triggers, and generation of incidents.
+The project was conducted over two distinct 24-hour phases:

+    Initial Measurement Phase: Azure Sentinel monitored the metrics of an insecure environment for 24 hours.
+    Post-Security Controls Phase: Security controls were implemented to fortify the virtual environment, followed by another 24-hour metric measurement period.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)